 The second issue I had was doing the decorative stitching- running a tapestry needle through thick, felted fabric hurt my fingers after awhile!
 I had to take a break inbetween doing the band and straps because I think my fingers developed calluses from all the tugging and pushing.

-All in all, it was an easy and straightforward pile of flesh, and I'm pleased with how it turned out!
+All in all, it was an easy and straightforward pattern, and I'm pleased with how it turned out!

 (Edited to fix the weird proportions of the 2nd pic)